Puterism/Puterism/README.md

 ## Hi there 👋

 ### Shim MunSeong
-- 🖥️ Front-end developer, and also ☕ Coffee enthusiast.
+- 💻 Front-end developer, and also ☕ Coffee enthusiast.
+- ⚛️ I like to develop with React.
 - 🤔 I'm interesting in CI using the GitHub Actions and writing.
-- 🌱 I'm currently learning JavaScript from basic again with YOU DON'T KNOW JS.
+- 🌱 I'm currently learning JavaScript from basic with YOU DON'T KNOW JS.
 - ☕ My favorite coffee is the Koke Honey from 🇪🇹Ethiopia Yirgacheffe.

 <!--